 - On-Campus Credit: For any degree, a student must earn a minimum of 15 credits on campus (not online) or successfully complete the Pathway Program.
 Students who transfer with 15 or more credits from another CES school will be considered to have met this graduation requirement.

 - Upper Division Credit: For a bachelor’s degree, a student must complete a minimum of 15 hours of BYU-Idaho upper-division credit (300 or 400-level courses).
 Associate degrees don’t require a minimum of upper-division credits.

 - Minor: 20-25 hours, as defined by a department.
 At least six credits must be taken in-residence.
-Must be declared through the Academic Discovery Center specific to that field of study.
+Must be declared through the Academic Advising specific to that field of study.
 Education majors are required to have an education minor.

 - Cluster: 12-15 hours.
 At least one course per cluster must be taken in-residence.
 Courses selected by a student and an advisor, and approved by the department chair.
 They have pre-approved clusters as well as customized clusters which will need approval.
 Visit Satellite Advising Centers for more information.
 Some majors do not require clusters or do not allow them.
 Please look at major requirements.